stubbornella/type-o-matic/README.md

 You'll see the list of values and the count grow with each page.
 The table of results can be a bit difficult to interact with, so you can always click Copy to clipboard, and copy the results (JSON).

-Next Steps
+Roadmap
 ----------

+- Version 1.0.0
+  - Initial release
+- Version 1.1.0
-- [ ] port extension to Chrome
+  - Port extension to Chrome

 Contributors
 ------------